 Schnauzers have a double coat; the outer is wiry, and the undercoat is soft and fluffy.

-Regular brushing and combing and professional trimming every five to eight weeks should be done to keep your pup looking its best.
+Regular brushing, combing, and regular grooming and trimming by a professional every five to eight weeks keep your pup looking its best.

 Not only that, but monthly baths, nail trims, and weekly ear checks for any debris or wax will ensure your Schnauzer looks sharp.